michaelnguyen26/UCI-MSWE/README.md

 # UCI-MSWE
-Assignments/Projects in the Master of Software Engineering Program at UCI
+You can view my assignments/projects that I developed in the Master of Software Engineering Program at UCI.

+Introduction:

 - 👋 Hello!
 I am a Master of Software Engineering graduate student at UC Irvine (Class of 2022).
 I will be expanding my projects and assignments further, once I gather more information during my studies, so stay tuned!